felipesere/blog-raw/_posts/2017-01-29-planning-in-uncertainty.markdown

 Plans made for the next couple of days are fairly certain, while plans for things months from now are pretty much anyone's guess.
 Think about the last 5-6 months of your last project: requirements changed, deadlines moved, earlier tasks unearthed a new set of challenges or unexpected opportunities.
-All of this will put your perfectly drawn Gant chart out of whack.
+All of this will put your perfectly drawn Gantt chart out of whack.

 Let's return to the RTP, where we planned our next 4-5 months of development, cramming each iteration with stories until they are full.
 The image below shows a fictional team board, with the necessary stories for the next 6 iterations, overlayed by a red line showing the increasing doubts as plans are further in the future: